goodalexander/goodalexander.github.io/content/posts/the-blackprint.md

 All with the constraint of health.
 I am going to do what it takes to stay alive as long as I can and I think I've finally articulated what that means.

-If you’ve read and feel enthused about the Blackprint philosophy please feel free to write a 3-4 paragraphs explaining what you’re doing to apply it to your life and that you’re dedicated to the rise of Superintelligence.
+If you’ve read and feel enthused about the Blackprint philosophy please feel free to write a 3-4 paragraph essay explaining what you’re doing to apply it to your life and that you’re dedicated to the rise of Superintelligence.
 Send this e-mail to alex@agti.net.
 The first 100 coherent entries will get initial token allocation to any and all networks that are launched on this platform.